 Overall, 44 of 55 respondents (80%) indicated that they would discuss screening with others in their family.
 Equally 80% of those eligible for screening also reported they would discuss screening with others.
 Importantly, 86% of the younger attendees aged 29 or under reported that they would discuss screening with their parents and relatives.

-The bowel screening comedies targeted at Aboriginal people appear to be very effective at improving understanding of bowel cancer screening.
+The bowel screening comedies targeted at Aboriginal and/or Torres Strait Islander people appear to be very effective at improving understanding of bowel cancer screening.
 After watching the performance, attendees were highly motivated to undertake screening, confident in how to complete the screening test, and keen to discuss screening with their families.